 Single vs. Dual Voice Coil

-The only reason to get one over the other is for wiring options.
+The number of voice coils a subwoofer has determines your wiring options.
 Many people think DVC subs are more powerful than SVC or vice versa, but this is not the case.
 They make so many different versions of the same subs so you can get the total Ohm load you need no matter how many subs you plan on connecting together.
-Right out of the box, a single DVC sub has two different wiring options, whereas a SVC sub only has one.
+A single DVC sub has two different wiring options right out of the box, whereas a SVC sub only has one.

 Single Voice Coil (SVC)